20kdc/funcWebWiki/README.md

 Doing this sets up the wiki in a read-only mode which should not have any persistence; but the code on the wiki is still running.

+_Beware: The wiki being read-only in this mode may change at some point.
+Use `--read-only` if you need to be sure._ (It depends on how cooperative Redbean `StoreAsset` is and if I get around to it.)

-Beware that _in this mode, caching is disabled,_ so if you didn't pre-build the link cache (navigating to `special/missingPages` while mutable should be enough), this can be pretty nasty on CPU!
+Also beware that _in read-only mode, certain caches won't work,_ so if you didn't pre-build the link cache (navigating to `special/missingPages` while mutable should be enough), this can be pretty nasty on CPU.

+Finally, there are a number of command-line options; a command such as `redbean -D kernel -- --help` can be used to view them.

 ## 'Tactical Witch Mode' -- 'oops, I broke it'